Szybet/Yatchy/hardware/README.md

 they (PCB's) are also a bit messy, not fully profesionall, but they do the job, I hope, as I will order them

+the read-only folder contains the schematic in pdf form.
+It may be outdated.

 Yes, the source files reference watchy in a few places, that's because the name "Yatchy" came after, at first this project was planned to be a small watchy fork.